What is Product Lifecycle Management (PLM)?

 • Sales data

-Sales data includes information about a number of product sales, region information, customer information, customer feedback, customer requirement.
+Sales data includes information about a number of product sales, region information, customer information, customer feedback, and customer requirements.

 • Vendor data